containers/ramalama/docs/ramalama.conf.5.md

 Temperature of the response from the AI Model llama.cpp explains this as:

-    The lower the number is, the more deterministic the response will be.
+    The lower the number is, the more deterministic the response.

-    The higher the number is the more creative the response will be, but moe likely to go off topic if set too high.
+    The higher the number is the more creative the response is, but moee likely to hallucinate when set too high.

         Usage: Lower numbers are good for virtual assistants where we need deterministic responses.
 Higher numbers are good for roleplay or creative tasks like editing stories